 Sprinkle on Sod

 Water your newly installed sod thoroughly, and continue to water daily unless rain arrives.
 Water shouldn’t puddle on your new sod.
 If it does, reduce the time you’re watering.
 After the first week, reduce watering to every other day.
-Tapering off on watering encourages grass roots to sink deeper into soil.
+Tapering off on watering encourages grassroots to sink deeper into the soil.
 A deeply-rooted lawn is one of the secrets to growing a lush, healthy, thick stand of grass.
 By the third week, water only twice, and starting with the fourth week, aim to give grass roughly one inch of water per week through irrigation or rainfall.

-Time your first mowing when grass is roughly three inches tall and at least 10 days have passed since you laid the sod.
+Time your first mowing when the grass is roughly three inches tall and at least 10 days have passed since you laid the sod.
 Use a walk-behind mower instead of a heavier riding mower, and install a grass catcher to bag the clippings.
 At this point, the lawn is too immature to let clippings lie.
 Add your clippings to the compost pile, or use them as mulch around shrubs or vegetables.
 Make sure the mower blade is sharp, or you’ll risk tearing up newly-rooted grass.

 Apply a starter fertilizer to grass after about four weeks’ growth.
 Continue to avoid heavy activity on your new lawn for the first four weeks following installation.
 After that, enjoy your new toe-tickling lawn.